ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] Upgrade python2 to python3 and other libs like SQLAlchemy and Pyramid.
 - [ ] When updating the version of NW.js make sure it works in offline mode, this issue is reported here: https://github.com/nwjs/nw.js/issues/3361
 - [ ] Mobile app for zybuluo.com
+- [x] fix all the suggestions coming from AI for UI, bug reported from wechat users
+- [x] when ask AI to create chinese history table in details, it start scrolling all the time, solved by upgrading gemini modal.
+- [x] give some animation when switching to full-editor mode or full-reader mode
+- [x] Check gmail important notice from gemini: switch gemini flash mode from 2 to 3 before June
 - [x] make zybuluo.com work for offline and update notification for both cmd markdown app and website by introducing service-worker to replace application cache.
 - [x] [[#Integrate Chatgpt to detect and block bad note when publishing]]
 - [x] [[#Make the latest mermaid work on zybuluo]]